At Jayallwend Siamese we specialise in breeding pedigree Siamese & Oriental Ebony kittens.

 All our breeding cats have been tested and are cleared for the following hereditary diseases well known in Siamese and Orientals:

 Pyruvate Kinase (PK) Deficiency

 Progressive Retinal Atrophy (PRA - CEP 290)

 A note regarding Hypertrophic Cardiomyopathy (HCM) - this is becoming progressively more well known and common in the oriental/siamese breeding world.
 We have been in touch with the most prominent researcher in the US (Leslie Lyons) and advised for this breed type there is only one confirmed test - ultrasound.
 An ultrasound is $400-$500 per animal.
 Its my understanding the problem with HCM in Siamese/Orientals is that it cannot be definitively ruled out - even if an ultrasound is completed it is an indication that the cat does not have HCM AT THAT POINT IN TIME.
 It does not mean they will never develop it.
-Current recommendations is to complete an ultrasound prior to breeding, and again every couple of years.
+Current recommendations are to complete an ultrasound prior to breeding, and again every couple of years.

 We have not yet completed any ultrasounds, primarily because we have had no reason to suspect it in our breeding lines.
 We have 5 generations of our line in our cattery, we have had no issues with our own cats, nor any reported to us from kittens we have sold.

-We encourage all new parents of our kittens to get in touch with us should anything arise, and allow us to talk to your vet.
+We encourage all new (and existing!) parents of our kittens to get in touch with us should anything arise, and allow us to talk to your vet.
 This enables us to provide parentage and genetic history to assist with the kitten's health, and also makes us aware if there is something we should test our own cats for.

 Every care is taken to provide happy and healthy kittens - and that is our most important goal.